NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/sip/METS/_index.md

 ## Use of the METS root element (`mets`)

+The METS document’s root element (`mets`) describes the container for the information being stored and/or transmitted.

 | **ID** | **Name, METS element, description** | **Requirement** | **Cardinality** |
 |:---|:---|:---|:---|